CEMPD/VERDI/doc/User_Manual/VERDI_ch20.md

  Visualize Fine Scale Model Outputs
 ==========================

-  To visualize fine scale model outputs in VERDI.
+  Data from fine scale (neighborhood, or street level) model can be visualized on the street-level maps in VERDI.
+Given user can provide fine scale map GIS layers (shapefiles) to be loaded in VERDI.
+Here is an step by step example:

-	Open VERDI GUI and load your fine scale model gridded datasets.
-You can get access to some sample model files at the following link.
+Step 1: Open VERDI GUI and load your fine scale model gridded datasets. you can get access to some sample model files at the following link. /work/MOD3DEV/jherwehe/wrf/urban/UACM-WRF-4.5/test/run.LISTOS_444m.nondguv28/wrfout_d01_2018-05-20_00:00:00
-  /work/MOD3DEV/jherwehe/wrf/urban/UACM-WRF-4.5/test/run.LISTOS_444m.nondguv28/wrfout_d01_2018-05-20_00:00:00
-  Figure ??.
-Load fine scale model dataset<br>

-	Select variable "T2" and create a "tile plot" (such as T2 at 15UTC or “Time Step 16” in the example shown as below).
-  Figure ??.
-Create a tile plot for T2<br>

-  To turn on USA States lines and turn off the USA County lines,  click on GIS Layers → Add Map Layers, then check the box in front of "USA States" and uncheck the box in front of "USA Counties".
+Step 2: Select variable "T2" and create a "tile plot".
+To turn on USA States lines and turn off the USA County lines,  click on GIS Layers → Add Map Layers, then check the box in front of "USA States" and go back in again to uncheck the box in front of "USA Counties".

-  Figure ??.
+  Figure 106.
 VERDI GIS Layers UI<br>
-     need a screenshot for GIS Layers UI.

-	Then click on GIS Layers → Add Map Layers → Other… Figure ??.
+Step 3: To add your own fine scale GIS layers, click on GIS Layers → Add Map Layers → Other… A pop-up file browser window will show up for you to navigate to the street-level shapefiles, click on "open".

+  Figure 107.
 The pop-up window to load other GIS Layers UI<br>

-     need a screenshot for the pop-up window.
+Step 4: Wait for a few seconds until the GIS layers are added to the tile plot, then zoom into your area of interest and explore.

-	Then navigate to open the street-level shapefiles you obtained from other sources, click on "open" The sample shapefiles are used to create the following map can be found at /work/MOD3DEV/jherwehe/wrf/urban/NYC_data/DCM_20230430/DCM_StreetCenterLine.shp.
+The sample shapefiles are used to create the following map can be found at VERDI/verdi_dist/distfiles/data/release/DCMStreetCenterLine.zip

-     need a screenshot for the tile plot with NYC street centerlines.
-     Figure ??.
+  Figure 108.
 The tile plot with NYC street centerlines<br>